Office Policies and Forms

 - As part of our new policy, we will offer the following options for prescription refills:

-- If you call to request a refill but are overdue for a follow-up visit and/or blood work (necessary for monitoring the safety or effectiveness of a medication), the provider may agree to call in enough medication to a local pharmacy to last until we are able to schedule an office visit (two weeks maximum).
+- If you call to request a refill but are overdue for a follow-up visit and/or blood work (necessary formonitoring the safety or effectiveness of a medication), the provider may agree to call in enough medication to a local pharmacy to last until we are able to schedule an office visit.
+There is a $10 fee per prescription for this service.
 It is your responsibility to schedule an appointment before you run out of medication.
 You should schedule your next visit before you leave our office.

 - Are you changing to a new local pharmacy?
 You should call your new pharmacy and request that your prescriptions be transferred from your old pharmacy.
 We sometimes do not have to write new prescriptions.